 - indoor smoke from household use of solid fuels.

-- Increase avoidance of the risk factors listed above.
+- increase avoidance of the risk factors listed above;

-- Control occupational hazards.
+- control occupational hazards;

-- Reduce exposure to sunlight.
+- reduce exposure to ultraviolet radiation;

 Examples of screening methods are:

-Treatment of early detectable cancers
+Potential for cure among early detectable cancers

-Relief from physical, psychosocial and spiritual problems can be achieved in over 90% of advanced cancer patients through palliative care.
+Relief from physical, psychosocial, and spiritual problems can be achieved in over 90% of advanced cancer patients through palliative care.

 Palliative care strategies